emaralive/buddypress/docs/user/administration/settings/options.md

 ### Activity auto-refresh

 Enabled by default, this option let Activity Streams pages to automatically checks for new activities according to a 15 seconds time interval.

+### Akismet

+When the **Akismet** plugin is active on your site, this option is available to enable or disable Akismet scanning of activity item content.
+When enabled, BuddyPress will send content from activity items to Akismet for spam checking; items flagged as spam will be handled according to the usual Akismet/WordPress behaviour (i.e. hidden or marked as spam).
+If you do not want activity item content to be scanned by Akismet, uncheck this option.

+This integration has been part of BuddyPress’ Activity component since BuddyPress 1.7 — see the Codex for background on the Akismet integration.